-In many professions, the need for communication skills has never been more critical.
-Employers consistently cite communication skills as the major requirement for success in professional careers.
+The need for communication skills has never been more critical.
+Employers consistently cite communication skills as a major requirement for success in professional careers.
 A major in Communication Studies can help you acquire and learn to use those skills effectively.

 Students of Communication Studies learn to analyze written, oral, visual, and electronic messages from historical, critical, and social science perspectives.
 They also learn to produce such messages as a means of artistic and functional expression.

 Communication Studies is one of the most popular majors at Iowa.
 Students develop the knowledge and skills to meet today's increasingly complex communication challenges.

 Iowa’s program will help you understand how face-to-face and media-based communications influence and shape our everyday lives, including social interaction, work, public opinion, economic activities, and politics.
 You’ll learn how to analyze and evaluate communication practices critically and how to use practical oral, written, and visual communication.
 You’ll also prepare to move into any number of professions in which you’ll use effective communication skills to engage with other people.